melissahe/TestInk/README.md

 - Network with other tattoo artists and use their designs
 - Use photo sharing services to import other tattoo designs
 - Try on tattoos without needing stickers using Core ML to recognize a drawing as the image on you skin

+## Technologies Used
+- Firebase as a backend service
+- ARKit Technology
+- Core Image to add filtering functionality
+- Core Graphics for cropping functionality

 ## Requirements